devflowinc/ruby-sdk/docs/DatasetApi.md

 > <Array<DatasetAndUsage>> get_datasets_from_organization(tr_organization, organization_id)

-get_organization_datasets
+Get Datasets from Organization

-get_organization_datasets  Get all datasets for an organization.
+Get Datasets from Organization  Get all datasets for an organization.
 The auth'ed user must be an admin or owner of the organization to get its datasets.

 ### Examples